How to Send Mass DMs on Twitter Safely in 2026

 The highest-converting Twitter mass DM strategies include pre-engagement:

-- Day 1-2: Like 2-3 of their recent tweets
+- Day 1 to 2: Like 2 to 3 of their recent tweets

-- Day 8+: Send your DM (now it's warm, not cold)
+- Day 8+: Send your DM (now it is warm, not cold)

 Step 4: Personalize Every Message